Spring pet advice from the Dick Vet

 dog with easter eggs

-Chocolate is a popular Easter treat, however it can make dogs very ill and can even be fatal to them.
+Chocolate is a popular Easter treat; however, it can make dogs very ill and can even be fatal to them.
 This is due to a toxin called theobromine, a chemical used in chocolate manufacture.
 If you think your dog has eaten chocolate, or is showing signs of theobromine poisoning – muscle stiffness, tremors, vomiting or seizures – contact your vet immediately.
 There is more theobromine in dark chocolate than milk or white chocolate, but always check with your vet regardless of chocolate type.

 Some sweets, chewing gum, medicine and even peanut butter contain an artificial sweetener called xylitol, which is very harmful to dogs, even in small amounts.
 If your dog eats any sweets, and shows signs of vomiting, lethargy, lack of coordination or seizures, contact your vet immediately.

-Packaging
+Packaging dangers

 Visitor overload